A Ninja's Dance

-Judith lunged forward and yanked hard on the metal covering, forcing it free with adrenaline packed strength.
+Judith lunged forward and yanked hard on the metal covering, forcing it free with strength she didn't know she had.
 She barreled down without thinking and felt her foot slip on the wet metal of the ladder too late to stop herself toppling backwards.
 She managed to restrict her surprise to a muffled yip as she slid down a few rungs.
 She finally caught a grip on ladder and held on, feeling her wrist groan and pull and the sudden jolted weight being forced on it.
 Somehow, Judith managed reach up and pulled the metal cover back into place.

 She was immediately submerged in darkness, and her hands tightened around the ladder.
 She could hear the muffled yells of the people as they approached the alleyway, and jammed her eyes shut.

-Please god… She bit her lip hard in an attempt to stifle a sob and lent forward so her forehead was resting on the rung above her hands.
-Please…
+She bit her lip hard in an attempt to stifle a sob and lent forward so her forehead was resting on the rung above her hands.

 "She's not here!"
-Her heart in her throat, Judith forced herself to open her eyes and look up.
-After a moment her eyes began to adjust to the darkness, helped by the thin ring of light coming through the manhole.
-The foot replaced itself on the manhole and Judith's eyes snapped down to the wall in front of her…
+Her heart in her throat, Judith forced herself to look up.
+After a moment her eyes began to adjust to the darkness, helped by the light coming through the rim of the manhole.
+The foot replaced itself on the manhole and Judith's eyes snapped down to the wall in front of her.

-It was the feeling of heated dread that held her firmly in her position long after the feet had stopped passing overhead, and it took a fare amount of mental convincing to make her uncurl her fingers from the ladder and inch her way down.
+It was the feeling of heated dread that held her firmly in her position long after the feet had stopped, and it took a lot of convincing to make her uncurl her fingers from the ladder and inch her way down.

 She couldn't go up again, not tonight.
 It was too dangerous.
 She was too scared.

 Judith didn't know anything about the sewers of New York, and she certainly didn't realise that some of the manholes only had half ladders that left about a metre before the cement path below.
 She found this out when she lent her weight on the next rung of the ladder only to find it wasn't there.
-Her wrist gave out as her full weight was put on it and Judith felt herself fall to the ground, landing heavily and feeling the back of her head hit the cement painfully hard.
+Her wrist gave out as her full weight was put on it and Judith felt herself fall, landing heavily and slamming the back of her head into the cement painfully hard.